kennethrisa/discord-rustserverstatus/README.md

 # Bot

-Updates activity status on discord bot and displays how many players are connect to your rust server from rest api and relay rcon commands to server.
+Updates activity status on discord bot and displays how many players are connected to your game server that support sourcequery / rest api sites and webrcon.

+This was first created for the game Rust, but it also now support any games that support sourcequery or from rest api from the sites below.

 Written in nodejs and requires npm and nodejs.